USS Darter (SS-227): Postwar

-In October 1951 a salvage party from the US Navy arrived at the wreck to dispose of the six torpedoes left on board in the forward torpedo room.
+In October 1951, a salvage party from the US Navy arrived at the wreck to dispose of the six torpedoes left on board in the forward torpedo room.
 Charges were placed around the torpedoes, and the resulting detonation blew off the entire bow.
-In 1998, her badly deteriorated remains could be seen protruding above the surface on the reef, but as of 2023, no evidence of the wreck is visible.
+In 1998, her badly deteriorated remains could be seen protruding above the surface on the reef, but as of 2023, no evidence of the wreck was visible.

 Awards

 In addition to the Navy Unit Commendation, Darter received four battle stars earned during her four war patrols, the last three of which were designated as "successful".
 She is credited with having sunk a total of 19429 tons of Japanese shipping.